 The KES Health and Wellness Group, consisting of teachers, administration, the school nurse and parents, have had discussions on ways to promote health and still have fun at school.
-We do not allow food items at school to celebrate a child's birthday.
+Beginning with the 2017-18 school year, we will no longer be allowing food items at school to celebrate a child's birthday.
 At KES, teachers will continue to recognize students' birthdays in their own unique ways and parents can send in non-edible items to share with classmates to recognize their child's birthday.
 We believe this change has many benefits:

 - 1. Limit Disruptions.
 Birthday treats often arrived at various times of the day and many times this resulted in limited time and/or inopportune time for disbursement.
-If parents and caregivers choose to send in a non-food item such as stickers, pencils, a book, etc. for their child to share with classmates in recognition of his or her birthday, it can simply be sent in a backpack and the teacher can use a set time during the day to have the child share it. - Safety and Feeling Included.
+If parents and caregivers choose to send in a non-food item such as stickers, pencils, a book, etc. for their child to share with classmates in recognition of his or her birthday, it can simply be sent in a backpack and the teacher can use a set time during the day to have the child share it. - 2.
+Safety and Feeling Included.
 We are experiencing an increase in the number of students with food related allergies at KES.
 Often these children feel left out when they can't have a food item or "treat" that the rest of the class can enjoy.